pazvives/DL-SP22-Project/README.md

       cd /scratch/$USER/DL-SP22-Project/
       unsquashfs -d train unlabeled_224.sqsh
       ```
-      As a result of this action, there should be a folder called 'train' under the Project folder, which contains all the images.
+      As a result of this action, there will be a directory /train/unlabeled/ under the Project folder, which contains all the images.

-      [TODO Miao: to verify, do we need to an extra step here to create unlabeled folder before continuing with next step.
-      If so, let's also clarify that that structure of folders is 'key'/needed so to not try to modify it]

    3. Run SSL Backbone pretraining
       ```